Who Is Visiting My Site blog header image

 Home computers usually have shared IP addresses named under the Internet Service Provider (ISP), while companies have their own dedicated IP addresses.

-IP addresses hold a wealth of information, including the location corresponding to where the visitor came from.
+IP addresses hold a wealth of information, including the visitor's location.

-Given this, and because most mid-size or large-size companies own their own IPs or blocks of IPs, if multiple users from a single IP address visit your site, you can track those visits by date and time using a visitor tracking tool like Leadfeeder.
+Most mid-size or large-size companies own their own IPs or blocks of IPs.
+So, if multiple users from a single IP address visit your site, you can track those visits by date and time using a web visitor tracking tool like Leadfeeder.

 Start by signing up for a free trial of Leadfeeder.